IanTeda/old.hugo.ianteda.com/content/blog/2016-01-21-the-leadership-style-analysis.md

 slug: the-leadership-style-analysis
 ---

-> "Styles are tailor made to different situations.
-Different leaders must have their own styles and these styles must be able to adapt to different people and situations."
+{{< blockquote quote="Styles are tailor made to different situations.
+Different leaders must have their own styles and these styles must be able to adapt to different people and situations." author="John Ng">}}
-> <cite> -- John Ng</cite>

 You need to find your own style of leadership, one that complements your character.
 That being said, a good leader use all three styles depending on the dynamics.

-### Leadership Styles
+#### Leadership Styles

 The father of leadership literature is arguably the psychologist [Kurt Lewin](https://en.wikipedia.org/wiki/Kurt_Lewin).
 Who in 1939, following his research proposed 3 styles of leadership[^enotes]: